verificarlo/verificarlo/README.md

 A docker image is available at https://hub.docker.com/r/verificarlo/verificarlo/.
 This image uses the latest release version of Verificarlo and includes support for Fortran.
-It uses llvm-7 and gcc-7.

-Example of usage with Monte Carlo arithmetic:
+Example of usage with Stochastic Rounding and the PRISM backend:
 ```bash
 $ cat > test.c <<HERE
 #include <stdio.h>